 7. No trash, garbage cans, etc in your picture.
 I've had more pictures than I can count spoiled by that bright red treat container in the corner, or the empty feed bags stacked behind the chooks.

 9. No chicken wire\hardware cloth.
 It's distracting, ugly, and a boring background.
-Sure, sure, you can use it artistically, but for the sake of simplicity I'm just gonna say no chicken wire.
+Sure, sure, you can use it artistically, but for the sake of simplicity I'm just going to say no chicken wire.

 For indoor photos: